-These average effects could be accompanied by large heterogeneity across localities.
-For each policy originating from experimentation, we calculate the Mahalanobis distance between localities that participated in the experimentation and those that do not ( $M{cp}$ ).
-The distance is calculated based on a vector of pre-experimentation local GDP per capita, local fiscal income, and fiscal expenditure.
-We then examine, among localities that did not participate in the experimentation, whether national policies differentially lead to faster local economic growth when a specific county is socioeconomically similar to the experimentation sites of the corresponding policy.
-We estimate the following model:
+For each experiment that eventually leads to national policies, we calculate the Mahalanobis distance between localities that participated in the experiment and those that did not ( $M{cp}$ ).
+The distance is calculated based on a vector of pre-experimentation local conditions: local GDP per capita, local fiscal income, and fiscal expenditure.
+We then examine, among localities that did not participate in the experimentation, whether a national policy leads to faster local economic growth when a specific county is socioeconomically similar to the experimentation sites of that corresponding policy.
+We estimate the following specification:

-$$Growth{cpt} = \alpha \cdot M{cp} + \gamma_c + \sigma_t + \eta_p + \epsilon{cpt}, \tag{6}$$ where $Growth{cp}$ is (non-experimentation) county c's GDP growth after policy p rolls out to the entire country, $\gamma_c$ is a full set of county fixed effects, $\sigma_t$ is a full set of year fixed effects, and $\eta_p$ is a full set of policy fixed effects.
+$$Growth{cpt} = \alpha \cdot M{cp} + \gamma_c + \sigma_t + \eta_p + \epsilon{cpt}, \tag{5}$$ where $Growth{cp}$ is (non-experimentation) county c's GDP growth after policy p rolls out to the entire country, $\gamma_c$ is a full set of county fixed effects, $\sigma_t$ is a full set of year fixed effects, and $\eta_p$ is a full set of policy fixed effects.

-The results are presented in Table 6, Panel A, columns 3-5.
-We observe that localities that did not participate in an experiment but are similar to the experiment sites benefit significantly more from the policies when they roll out to the rest of the country.
-This result is robust to different indices chosen to compute the distance (See in Appendix Table A.15).
+The results are presented in Table 6, Panel A. We observe that localities that did not participate in an experiment but are socioeconomically similar to the experimentation sites benefit significantly more from the policies when they roll out to the rest of the country.
+This result is robust to different indices chosen to compute the distance (See Appendix Table A.12).

-These results suggest that policies originating from unrepresentative experiments differentially benefit some regions over others depending on the sample composition of the experiment sites.
-Given that the experiment sites are overwhelmingly positively selected in terms of local socioeconomic conditions, this would generate distributional consequences: positively selection of sites may produce a portfolio of policies that systematically favor the more developed regions at the expense of their less-developed counterparts, thus leading to greater inter-regional inequality throughout China.
+These results suggest that policies originating from unrepresentative experiments differentially benefit some regions over others depending on the sample composition of the experimentation sites.
+Given that the experimentation sites are overwhelmingly positively selected in terms of local socioeconomic conditions, this would generate distributional consequences: positive selection of sites may produce a portfolio of policies that systematically favor the more developed regions at the expense of their less-developed counterparts, thus leading to greater inter-regional inequality throughout China.

-Consequences due to endogenous efforts during experimentation Moving to factors related to endogenous efforts, we next investigate the overall effects of national policies originating from experiments that were implemented by local politicians with strong career incentives: when they roll out to the entire country, what are the overall effects on economic performance among non-experimentation sites, and do local government whose officials have levels of career incentives similar to the experimentation sites benefit more from the new policy?
+Consequences due to endogenous efforts during experimentation Moving to factors related to endogenous efforts, we next investigate the effects of national policies originating from experiments that were implemented by local politicians with strong career incentives: when these policies roll out to the entire country, do local governments whose officials have levels of career incentives similar to the experimentation sites benefit more from the new policy?

-We follow an empirical approach similar to the previous sub-section: for policy experiments that eventually leads to national policies, we estimate whether national policies originating from experiments that received greater efforts from local politicians among the experiment sites (due to average local political career incentives) lead to faster local economic growth on average among localities that did not participate in the initial experiment.
-To uncover the heterogeneity among the non-experimentation sites, we calculate the Mahalanobis distance on the local government career incentives between localities that participated in the experiment (when the experiments started) and those that did not based (when the policies rolled out to the entire country).
-We then estimate, among localities that did not participate in the experiment, whether national policies differentially lead to faster local economic growth when a specific county is similar to the experimentation sites of the corresponding policy in terms of local government career incentives.
+We follow an empirical approach similar to the previous sub-section: for policy experiments that eventually lead to national policies, we calculate the Mahalanobis distance on the local government career incentives between localities that participated in the experiment (when the experiments started) and those that did not (when the policies rolled out to the entire country).
+We then estimate, among localities that did not participate in the experiment, whether national policies lead to faster local economic growth when a specific county is similar to the experimentation sites of the corresponding policy in terms of local government career incentives.